 P.S.
 I did not visit Barcelona solo, but with my sister.
-So, this is not a solo-female guide to Barcelona, but I would feel comfortable doing all the mentioned Barcelona activities by myself.
+This is not a solo-female guide to Barcelona, but I would feel comfortable doing all the Barcelona activities by myself.

-Also, this is not the typical 3-day itinerary because, at the time of our visit, it was extremely hot.
-As is common in the summer months in Spain, we enjoyed the siesta, which meant we headed back to our hotel during lunchtime and slept.
+Also, this is not the typical 3-day itinerary because it was extremely hot at the time of our visit.
+As it is common in Spain‘s summer months, we enjoyed the siesta, which meant we headed back to our hotel during lunchtime and slept.

-So, we did not walk around all day (as I normally do), and thus, we were less “efficient.“ On the other hand, we spent more than three days in the city, so I compiled a list of things that you can do in three days, even though it is not the typical Barcelona itinerary.
+So, we did not walk around all day (as I normally do), and thus, we were less “efficient.“ On the other hand, we spent more than three days in the city, so I compiled a list of places to visit in three days in Barcelona, even though it is not the typical Barcelona itinerary.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

-Here are some important travel tips for Barcelona so you have 3 great days!
+Here are some important travel tips for Barcelona.

 Walking: We mostly walked.
 Staying in a central hotel made it easy to get around on foot most of the time.
 It is easy and safe to walk to many Barcelona sights, as they are close to one another.

-We did not cycle around the busiest hot spots, like La Sagrada Family or La Ramblas though, but cycling is great for exploring the city.
+We did not cycle around the busiest hot spots, like La Sagrada Family or La Ramblas, but cycling is great for exploring the city.

 Public Transportation: We did not use public transportation often, but several of the below-mentioned places of interest in Barcelona are offsite, so using the metro/bus/tram is a good idea.
 They are cheap (around 2€ for a single ticket), fast, and run frequently.

-I normally love using Hop-on and Hop-off buses – I did not use them in Barcelona though but I think, they are often usper helpful if you are short on time and like a good overview of a city.
-Check out tickets for Hop-on and Hop-off sightseeing buses in Barcelona
+I normally love using Hop-on and Hop-off buses – I did not use them in Barcelona, though, but I think they are often super helpful if you are short on time and like a good overview of a city.
+Check out tickets for Hop-on and Hop-off sightseeing buses in Barcelona.

 Language / People